deib-polimi/PigeonMessanger/README.md

     public static final int THREAD_COUNT = 20;
 ```

-This attributes are used inside this app to exchange informations betweend devices, like a protocol, to initialize the associated chat:
+This attributes are used inside this app to exchange information between devices, like a protocol, to initialize the associated chat:
 ```java
     public static final String MAGICADDRESSKEYWORD = "4<D<D<R<3<5<5";
     public static final String PLUSSYMBOLS = "++++++++++++++++++++++++++";